List of Jimmy Neutron characters: Annabelle Neutron

 Annabelle Neutron (voiced by Tress MacNeille) is Jimmy's paranoid, insane, and brown-haired cousin.
 She suffers from many phobias.
 This was evident when Carl touched and talked to her when she was sorting toothpicks.

 Gomer Neutron

 Gomer Neutron (voiced by Mark DeCarlo) is Jimmy's cousin on Hugh's side who is extremely stupid and plays ping pong with a ball that is covered in saliva and is known as his "spit ball".
 Unlike the other relatives, Gomer has no issues against Jimmy.
 Gomer appears only in "Clash of The Cousins".

 Granny Neutron

-Granny Neutron (voiced by Phyllis Diller in season one, Rose Marie in season four) is Hugh's mother and Jimmy's paternal grandmother.
+Granny Neutron (voiced by Phyllis Diller) is Hugh's mother and Jimmy's paternal grandmother.
 Jimmy once turned her into a baby in "Granny Baby".

 Newt Neutron

 Newton "Newt" Neutron (voiced by Mark DeCarlo) is Jimmy's uncle, Kari's husband, Hugh's brother-in-law, and a seemingly, mild-mannered, semi middle aged man who is Eddie's father.
 Like Jimmy's other cousins and aunts, he hates Jimmy for nearly destroying the town.

 Newton is modeled after Keith Alcorn.